Guide to Australian Rules Football Betting

 How To Legally Bet On Aussie Rules Odds

-Australian Football lines are similar to betting on Rugby in that they include a point spread and money line odds for winners, but there is usually no option for an over/under.
+Australian Football lines are similar to when legally betting on Rugby in that they include a point spread and money line odds for winners, but there is usually no option for an over/under.
 While Aussie Rules lines may seem sparse, they are more robust than the betting odds for Cricket, but the latter offers prop bets for nearly every contest, unlike ALF odds.

 Here is a typical Australian Rules Football game line to serve as an example.